mibernard/mibernard/README.md

 # Hi, I'm Matthew 👋

 ### About Me
 I'm a Software Engineer focused on building scalable, accessible full-stack applications with strong cloud integration.
 I bring experience across AWS, GCP, and modern frameworks like Next.js and Vue, with a passion for intuitive UX and AI-powered workflows.
-Also proud to maintain a 100% hackathon win rate 😎

 ### Skills & Tools
 **Languages**